bradbrownjr/bpq-apps/README.md

 =======
 There seems to be some sort of timeout for which a command run by the BPQ node software waits before it terminates the process.
 * If the application returns to the node prompt without output, try the command again
-* If the application runs fine but output is truncated, you may need to curb your expectations and reduce the actions performed by the script
+* If the application runs fine but output is truncated, you may need to add the 'K' to your bpq32.cfg APPLICATION line
-* I'll continue to research a way around this

 If you are using script
 * Ensure the script is executable